RECOMMENDING CANNABIS IN NORTH DAKOTA

 • The relationship is not for the sole purpose of providing written certification for the medical use of marijuana.

 Under state law, a healthcare provider is not subject to arrest or prosecution, or denial of any right or privilege solely for providing a written certification or for refusing to provide a written certification.
 A healthcare provider is also not required to provide a written certification.
-A healthcare provider who holds a financial interest in a Compassion Center may not issue a written certification, refer a patient to a compassion center, refer a patient to a designated caregiver, or advertise in a compassion center.
+A healthcare provider who holds a financial interest in a Compassion Center may not issue a written certification, refer a patient to a Compassion Center, refer a patient to a designated caregiver, or advertise in a Compassion Center.

 • cancer;